 2. The next day-add the sugar beans to a pot half filled with water.
 Boil on medium heat.

-3. Once the water evaporates add more water keep it from burning.
+3. Once the water evaporates add more water to keep it from burning.

-4. Cook for the sugar beans for a maximum of 2 hours.
+4. Cook the sugar beans for a maximum of 2 hours.

 5. Remove from heat and rinse thoroughly before cooking the curry.

 TIP: Some beans may cook quicker than others; you can test if the beans are ready by pressing one or two with your fingers.
-If it is ‘half cooked’ (semi soft) then remove from stove.
+If it is ‘half cooked’ (semi-soft) then remove it from the stove.
 Amma used to say that the beans should be half cooked, this way they can fully cook together with the potatoes in the curry.

 Why Do Beans Give Us Gas?